-Alt: Altitude in meters above takeoff point (home altitude)
+Altitude: Altitude in meters above takeoff point (home altitude)

 Delay: Amount of seconds to hover after reaching the waypoint

-SPD: Speed of flying to the next waypoint
+Speed: Speed of flying to the next waypoint

-HDG: Heading angle in degrees to hold when flying to the next waypoint
+Heading: Heading angle in degrees to hold when flying to the next waypoint